Nathanos56/CS260-Startup/README.md

 - I am also using local storage to remember the user's light/dark mode preferences.
 - My name and GitHub link are in the footer.

+## Startup Service Deliverable
+- The website uses node.js and Express to serve data
+- I am using the Google Drive API as my 3rd party service endpoint.
+It would be insecure to give the front end the data needed to call the Google Drive API.
+For security's sake, the frontend makes an API call to my back end which then makes the API call to Google Drive.
+- My back end hosts several service endpoints including:
+  - Accept-api: an API for the admin page that accepts user images and uploads them to Google Drive
+  - Reject-api: an API for the admin page that rejects user images and deletes them from the MongoDB database
+  - Admin-img: an API that displays user images from the MongoDB database on the admin page
+  - Upload: an API for users to upload their images to the MongoDB database
+  - recent-images-api: an API for the homepage that grabs the three most recent images in the Google Drive
+- These endpoints are called from the front end

 ## Websocket Deliverable
 -